-My new “old house” came complete with an old, rusted gas, tank hot water heater in the attic that was dying…well, dead.
-The question was not “should it be replaced?” but rather “should it be replaced with a similar model or a new tankless system?”
+My new “old house” came complete with an old and rusted gas-fueled tank-style water heater in the attic that was dying… well, dead.
+The question was not “should it be replaced?” but rather, “should it be replaced with a similar model or a new tankless system?”

-A traditional water heater continuously heats water in the tank regardless of whether it is being used.
+A traditional water heater continuously heats water in the tank, regardless of whether it is being used.
 By comparison, the newer tankless designs heat water only when there is demand for it.
-Less stored water to heat…less cost.
-And, let’s not forget, more compact and wall-mounted designs.
+Less stored water to heat means less cost—and let’s not forget, a more compact, wall-mounted design.

-Size Matters: Tankless hot water heaters are available in room (i.e. sufficient for a large bathroom) or whole house sizes.
-Calculate how many appliances or fixtures need hot water to determine the best size unit for your home.
-For me, a whole-house system was required.
+Size Matters: Tankless hot water heaters are available in room or whole-house sizes.
+Calculate how many appliances or fixtures need hot water in order to determine the best size unit for your home.
+For me, a whole-house system was needed.

 Fuel Type: Hot water heaters are available in either electric or gas (natural and propane) models.
 If you are considering electric, check for voltage and amperage requirements.
 The gas version will need some electric to operate, but venting will be the bigger issue.

-Know the Flow: If you think you will need to run the dishwasher while someone else is showering, calculate a larger gallons-per-minute (GPM) to meet your overall water needs.
-Take into account water usage, too: A bathroom needs less water than a kitchen; a dishwasher less than a shower, etc.
+Know the Flow: If you think you will need to run the dishwasher while someone else is showering, assume a larger gallons-per-minute (GPM) rate will be on order to meet your overall water needs.
+Take into account water usage, too: A bathroom needs less water than a kitchen, a dishwasher less than a shower, and so on.

-Look into Rebates: Many utilities offer incentives and you may benefit from state tax credits as well.
-Investigate both to make sure you meet the requirements and reap the full benefits.
+Look into Rebates: Many utility companies offer incentives, and you may benefit from state tax credits as well.
+Investigate both to ensure that you’re eligible and if so, that you reap the full benefits.

 Understand the Payback: In general, a tankless hot water heater will cost you more upfront—between $800 to $1,150 (plus installation)—compared to a traditional tank water heaters at $450 to $750 (plus installation).